Diesel Boost Leaks

 A fuel injector upgrade goes hand in hand with any additional air.
 As one would think, it is important to have the two evenly matched.
 If you’ve increased the air intake, fuel injectors will certainly make a difference.
 A larger injector will allow more fuel to reach the engine.
 A good, quality injector comes with upgraded nozzles that do a good job atomizing the fuel.
 This all results in more boost and more power!

-fuel injector duramaxfuel injector cumminsfuel injector powerstroke
+fuel injector cumminsfuel injector powerstroke

 BD-BUILT 6.7L CUMMINS INJECTOR STOCK